Fragtality/Fenix2GSX/README.md

 If it is only Refueling it might be something with your GSX Settings (In Game Menu -> Settings):
 - Check if *Always refuel progressively* is grayed out and unchecked
-- Try if disabling or enabling *Detect custom aircraft system refueling* makes a Difference
+- Check if *Detect custom aircraft system refueling* is grayed out and unchecked

 <br/>